 Ham and Apple Sandwich and Rulekake:

-The Ham and Apple Sandwich is a personal favorite and I opted to add the Rullekake because it’s fun to mispronounce.
+The Ham and Apple Sandwich is a personal favorite and I opted to add the Rulekake because it’s fun to mispronounce.
 The sandwich is somewhat basic in that it’s mostly cheese.
-The twist is the apple chutney, which provides a sweet complement to an otherwise ordinary sandwich.
+The twist is the apple chutney, which provides a sweet complement to another ordinary sandwich.
 Kringla toasts all of their sandwiches fresh after you order, so you’ll always come away with a hot, crisply toasted meal.
-The sandwich is highly recommended and a steal at price point.
+The sandwich is highly recommended and a steal at the sub-$10 price point.
 Cut it in half and you have two hearty snacks.
-The rullekake wasn’t particularly special in my opinion – just kind of a sweet, bland cake with jelly.
+The rulekake wasn’t particularly special in my opinion – just kind of a sweet, bland cake with jelly.
 It may not be on the menu when you visit as Disney has switched out a lot of its traditional treats for those based on the Frozen franchise.

-The Salmon and Egg sandwich is popular with the smoked salmon crowd.
-It sits on top of a piece of bread with two slices of egg and red onion on top of that Out of sight are the tomatoes and herb cream cheese underneath.
+The Salmon and Egg Bagel is popular with the smoked salmon crowd, as you might expect.
+It sits on top of an Everything Bagel with two slices of egg and red onion on top of that Out of sight are the tomatoes and herb cream cheese underneath.
 It’s a little bit more authentic than the other sandwiches here and a rare opportunity to enjoy quick service smoked salmon.

 A cult favorite, the bread is spongy and full of a sweet vanilla custard.
 Think of a cinnamon roll without the cinnamon layers.
 It’s topped with a dusting of coconut, which doesn’t necessarily have an off-putting flavor if you don’t particularly care for coconut.
 It’s definitely worth adding one to an order to share and you may come back again and again.